Joseph Clark/Getty Images

 Replace 'get it right' with 'get it started'

 Some would-be retirement savers and investors never get started because they assume they must have the perfect plan right from the start.
-That thinking is misguided, says Ken Sutherland, a registered investment adviser and founder of LifePlan Group in Raleigh, North Carolina.
+That thinking is misguided, says Ken Sutherland, a registered investment adviser and founder of LifePlan Group.

 "My take is, keep it simple," he says.
 "Don't try to get it right.
 Just get it started; build a habit of saving."

-Start by depositing 5% of your take-home pay into a savings account.
+Start by depositing 5 percent of your take-home pay into a savings account.
 If your paycheck is automatically deposited, transfer that money from checking to savings automatically.
 If you have a 401(k), save up to the level at which your employer matches your contribution -- and beyond, if you can.

 The younger you are, the more sense it makes to fund a Roth IRA, Sutherland says.
 "Once a year before doing your taxes, transfer your savings to a Roth," he adds.